History of Czechoslovakia (1948–1989): Dissent and independent activity (1970s and 1980s)

 Closely associated with Charter 77, the Committee for the Defense of the Unjustly Persecuted (Výbor na obranu nespravedlivě stíhaných—VONS) was formed in 1978 with the specific goal of documenting individual cases of government persecution and human rights violations.
 Between 1978 and 1984, VONS issued 409 communiques concerning individuals prosecuted or harassed.

 On a larger scale, independent activity was expressed through underground writing and publishing.
 Because of the decentralized nature of underground writing, it is difficult to estimate its extent or impact.
-Some observers state that hundreds of books, journals, essays, and short stories were published and distributed.
+Hundreds of books, journals, essays, and short stories were published and distributed.
 In the mid-1980s, several samizdat publishing houses were in operation.
 The best known was Edice Petlice (Padlock Editions), which had published more than 250 volumes.
 There were a number of clandestine religious publishing houses that published journals in photocopy or printed form.
 The production and distribution of underground literature was difficult.
 In most cases, manuscripts had to be typed and retyped without the aid of modern publishing equipment.
 Publication and distribution were also dangerous.
 Mere possession of samizdat materials could be the basis for harassment, loss of employment, and arrest and imprisonment.

 Independent activity also extended to music.
 The state was particularly concerned about the impact of Western popular music on Czechoslovak youth.
 The persecution of rock musicians and their fans led a number of musicians to sign Charter 77.
 In the forefront of the struggle for independent music was the Jazz Section of the Union of Musicians.
 Initially organized to promote jazz, in the late 1970s it became a protector of various kinds of nonconformist music.
 The widely popular Jazz Section had a membership of approximately 7,000 and received no official funds.
 It published music and promoted concerts and festivals.
 The government condemned the Jazz Section for spreading "unacceptable views" among the youth and moved against its leadership.
 In March 1985, the Jazz Section was dissolved under a 1968 statute banning "counterrevolutionary activities."
 The Jazz Section continued to operate, however, and in 1986 the government arrested the members of its steering committee.